Moot Court Club and Team

 AMCA Western Regional: November 6-7, 2020 - the hybrid team of SFSU/Berkeley (Abigail Richards-Hatton - SFSU; Megan Cistulli - Berkeley) placed as the #1 (Cistulli) and #3 (Richards-Hatton) individual orators.

-2020 National Tournament: SFSU team (Owen Nelson and Aaron Gamez) were in the final 32.
+2020 National Tournament: SFSU team (Owen Nelson and Aaron Gamez) were in the top 32 teams in the country.

 2019 AMCA: SFSU was the 2019 AMCA National Brief Writing Champion (team comprised of Yana Gagloeva and Liam Sidebottom).